Connect with others who understand.

 4. Write Down Your Goals

 When you write down your recovery goals, it helps to make them concrete and actionable.
-Using your own words, write down your goals in a place you can revisit often, such as a journal or a note in your phone.
+Using your own words, write down your goals in a journal or a note in your phone.
 Seeing your progress in writing can reinforce your motivation and give you a clear roadmap.

 5. Check In With Yourself and Adjust Your Goals Regularly